transmutrix/nim-sdl3/README.md

 - [ ] Publish a release for [SDL preview-3.1.8](https://github.com/libsdl-org/SDL/releases/tag/preview-3.1.8)
 - [ ] Update and make a release for SDL [prerelease-3.1.10](https://github.com/libsdl-org/SDL/releases/tag/prerelease-3.1.10)
 - [ ] Make sure we're fine on Nim stable and also that the _examples_ are.

+# Done

+- [x] (Jan 17, 2025) Put the examples in and add some instructions for those.